chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

     roslaunch mapping_baselines pavs_map.launch

-When the program is started, you can check for message output by typing ``rostopic echo /map`` in the vehicle's terminal, which normally outputs a number of matrices containing values from 0 to 1, which represent the probability of an obstacle being present in the grid.
+When the program is started, you can check for message output by typing ``rostopic echo /map`` in the vehicle's terminal, which normally outputs a number of matrices containing decimal values between 0 and 1, which represent the probability of an obstacle being present in the grid.

-The default SLAM algorithm is ``gmapping``, you can conveniently switch between algorithms by passing arguments on the command line, for example if you want to use ``cartographer``, you can use the following command:
+The default SLAM algorithm is ``gmapping`` and you can conveniently switch between algorithms by passing arguments on the command line: for example, if you want to use ``cartographer``, you can use the following command:

 .. code-block:: bash